sirthxalot/vue-foundation-components/readme.md

 handier way by using the Foundation terminology directly in your markup.
 Write your code in a more readable way by fresh up the default markup with a more descriptive syntax.

+> **Support Cancelled**: Hi folks!
+I would like to inform you that the support for this package has been cancelled.
+This doesn't mean that I am going to remove the repository and start ignoring your issues - no. But I will stop contributing and extending this package.

+> **Reason**: First of all this package isn't realy that what it promises.
+A real Vue component will not use jQuery or the Foundation components, but I didn't find the time to do this the correct way.
+I am still in love with the Foundation frontend framework, but I would like to start my own thing, called [Alfred](https://github.com/sirthxalot/alfred).

 ## Simple Example